-In addition, a master file and a longitudinal weights file are provided with the files for the most recent wave (for Release 9, this is wave 9).
+In addition, a master file and a longitudinal weights file are provided.
 The master file contains all persons enumerated at any wave, their interview status in each wave and limited information about the individual.
+You can convert the master file to a long format if you use the rest of the data in long format.
 The longitudinal weights file contains weights for all sequential balanced panel combinations and all balanced pairs of waves.

-Identifiers and Useful Variables
+3.6 Identifiers and Useful Variables

 Household and person level files within a wave can be merged by using hhrhid (i.e. ahhrhid for wave 1, bhhrhid for wave 2, etc).
-Note that where we use the underscore ' 'in the variable name, you will need to replace it with the appropriate letter for the wave, 'a' for wave 1, 'b' for wave 2, etc. Enumerated and responding person files within a wave can be merged by using the cross-wave identifier xwaveid or the wave specific person identifier hhrpid.
-In wave 1, the first six characters of hhrpid is the household identifier and the last two characters of the person identifier is the person number within the household.
-In wave 2 onwards, the first five characters are the household identifier and the next two are the person number.
+Note that if you are not using a long file where we use the underscore '' in the variable name, you will need to replace it with the appropriate letter for the wave, 'a' for wave 1, 'b' for wave 2, etc. Enumerated and responding person files within a wave can be merged by using the cross-wave identifier xwaveid or the wave specific person identifier hhrpid.
+In wave 1, the first